Software Engineering: A Modern Approach

 Let’s conclude our presentation by summarizing three points:

-• Inheritance is classified as a white-box reuse mechanism, as subclasses tend to have access to implementation details of the base class.
-On the other hand, composition is a mechanism of black-box reuse.
+Inheritance is classified as a white-box reuse mechanism, as subclasses typically have access to implementation details of the base class.
+In contrast, composition is a mechanism of black-box reuse.

-• Due to the problems discussed in this section, more recent programming languages, like Go and Rust, do not include support for inheritance.
+In light of the problems discussed in this section, more recent programming languages, such as Go and Rust, have opted not to include support for class inheritance.

 5.6.5 Demeter Principle

-This principle is named after a research group at Northeastern University in Boston, USA, called Demeter, which conducted research in software modularization.
-In the late ’80s, as part of their studies, they proposed a set of rules to improve information hiding in object-oriented systems, which became known as the Demeter Principle or Demeter Law.
-The principle, also known as the Principle of Least Privilege, argues that a method’s implementation should only invoke the following other methods:
+This principle is named after the Demeter research group at Northeastern University in Boston, USA, which conducted research on software modularization.
+In the late 1980s, this group proposed a set of rules to improve information hiding in object-oriented systems, which came to be known as the Law of Demeter or the Demeter Principle.
+The principle, also known as the Principle of Least Knowledge, asserts that a method’s implementation should only invoke methods:

 class DemeterPrinciple {